We want to better understand how the data and research we publish is used and how we can improve it. Take a 5 minute survey to share your views!

 The researchers identified 69 measures, split into nine categories, which can be used to identify variations in medical education training pathways and to help quantify the impact of interventions designed to address differential attainment.
 Six of the categories relate specifically to medical training whilst the remaining three categories relate to desired evaluation outcomes (learning and knowledge, behavioural and motivational and affect related measures).
-The researchers also worked with us to develop practical guide to help those wishing to evaluate their interventions.
-This is available here.
+The researchers also worked with us to develop a practical guide to help those wishing to evaluate their interventions.

 Why did we commission this research?

 The overall aim of this research was to help enhance fair training for all.
 It aimed to support and encourage training organisations and educators to evaluate interventions and programmes of support, and to share their learning with others in order to build an evidence base.
 It responds to the findings of previous research into Fair Training Pathways which identified that many organisations were delivering interventions aimed at improving fairness, but very few had evaluated the impact.